 “Joanna Whitford,” Andrew replied.
 “A nurse from Kent.
 She and Edwin had a relationship for a year, but when he left here for France, they ended things.
 Edwin had no idea of his son’s existence until Joanna died in 1870.
 Thomas was three by then.
 Edwin couldn’t take him of course, not by himself, but he made sure the child was cared for.”

 “By whom?
 My parents?”

 “No, another family.
-There’s nothing to confirm your parents knew about Thomas,” Andrew admitted before blowing into his gloved hands and rubbing them together.
-“Thomas’s sons were all born in wedlock however, and the following Walker boys over the decades were too, but the records were tweaked to suggest Thomas came from your father’s brother’s line.”
+There’s nothing to confirm your parents ever knew about Thomas,” Andrew admitted before blowing into his gloved hands.
+“Thomas’s sons were all born in wedlock, the following Walker boys over the decades too, but the records were tweaked to suggest Thomas came from your father’s brother’s line, not directly from Edwin.”

 “That’s kind of messed up,” Blake said.

-“So because no-one ever gets to say this, I have to announce it,” Andrew told her, spreading out his hands at where she stood before him.
+“No-one ever gets to say this,” he said, “so I can’t let this moment go.”
+Andrew cleared his throat.
 “It’s a pleasure to meet you, my great, great, great, great, grand-aunt.”

 “Less of the great, great there, Andrew,” she joked.
 “You make it sound like I’m nearly two hundred years old.”

 Tori held up a warning finger.
 “Zip it.
 My boyfriend here thinks I’m nineteen.”